-1. Borehole logging for past climate and ice dynamics: Borehole logging of both fast-access holes and boreholes originally drilled for ice cores greatly enhance evidence of climate and ice dynamics preserved in the ice.
+- 1. Borehole logging for past climate and ice dynamics: Borehole logging of both fast-access holes and boreholes originally drilled for ice cores greatly enhance evidence of climate and ice dynamics preserved in the ice.
 These analyses are difficult or impossible to obtain by other methods, and complement observations from ice cores and remote sensing platforms.
 Borehole logging is nondestructive, continuous, and immune to core damage or drill depth errors and permits study of a large volume of ice in situ.
 Ice sheet boreholes serve as enduring scientific observatories.
 For example, borehole paleothermometry probes provide the most direct measurement of temperature histories and can be used to calibrate other paleoclimatic indicators.
 Optical borehole probes can rapidly obtain stratigraphic records, which are more coherent and detailed than can be reconstructed from core measurements.
 Borehole sonic loggers can provide continuous records of ice fabric that are difficult or impractical to obtain using thin sections of core.
 Repeated measurements of fabric, tilt and hole deformation improve modeling of ice sheet behavior and stability over time as an ice sheet flows over uneven terrain.
-Logging multiple nearby rapid access holes permits advanced studies of climate history and ice flow.
+Logging multiple nearby rapid access holes permits advanced studies of climate history and ice flow. - 1.1 Winches: Winch platforms that can support borehole-logging projects are important community resources.
+IDP has three winches in inventory, one for intermediate depth (1.5 km) and two for deep (4 km) applications.
+IDP has adopted a standard wireline for all community winches, a 3/16" four-conductor armored oil-patch cable with a 1" Gearhart-Owen cable head.
+IDP has also established a policy of deploying a trained operator to the field along with the IDP winches, particularly the deep winches.
+Although this cost is not directly reflected in proposal budgets, a cost estimate is included with each proposal requiring IDP resources, for NSF budgeting purposes, as is the case with ice and rock coring drills.
+In certain cases, the PI or members of the PI's team may be trained and certified to operate the winches, particularly the intermediate depth winch.